usdaud/algotradinglib.github.io/en/pedia/s/stop-loss_strategy_design.md

 ### 3. Volatility-Based Stop-Loss

 A volatility-based stop-loss adjusts its level based on market volatility.
-This type of stop-loss takes into account Average True Range (ATR) or other volatility measures.
+This type of stop-loss takes into account [Average True Range](../a/average_true_range_(atr).md) (ATR) or other volatility measures.
 For instance, if the ATR of a stock is $2, a trader might set a stop-loss at 2x ATR below the entry price.

 #### Advantages:
 - Adapts to changing market conditions.